I beg to move,

 This is a global industry—the UK at its best.
 Only this week I discovered that Mozambique has the third biggest discovery of gas in the world and Scottish companies have been involved by the Department for International Trade.

 I congratulate the hon.
-Gentleman on securing this important issue.
+Gentleman on securing this debate on an important issue.
 I am sorry that there are not more people here to discuss it, and that I have to leave before the end.
 He did not mention Teesside, which is of course the real centre of the oil industry.
 We have enjoyed a great partnership with colleagues in Aberdeen.
 Some £5 million of capital investment in new fields in the continental shelf is expected this year.
 Is he aware that companies that employ contractors are having extreme difficulties in recruiting people with the necessary skills for the new jobs now being created?
 Does he agree that the Government need to do more to improve the skills base to ensure that British workers can work on these British fields?

 The hon.
 Gentleman makes a very constructive intervention.
 There were 460,000 people working in the oil and gas industry; there are now nearer 300,000.
 With the amount of redundancies and people laid off in the industry, we might have expected that unemployment in the north-east of Scotland and on the rest of the east coast would have gone up sharply, but these are highly skilled people with highly transferable skills, and many companies that I visit in my constituency are already reporting a skills shortage, which is a concern that I am sure the Minister will mention.